GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/general-tips.md

 ### Create a config.md file in your code:

 This has saved me so many times with motor and servo naming and where they are supposed to be put.
 This allows you to have a config map of every single thing you have connected to your robot.
 This helps with the configuration of the Control Hub as you can just refer to this document.
-Create this by right clicking on the folder you want it in, add file, name = config.md, and then just copy this text in to the file.
+Create this by right-clicking on the folder you want it in, add file, name = config.md, and then just copy this text in to the file.

 ```
 Only a template, don't edit this file, copy it and make a new file